 However everything is dose-dependent.
 Don't start drinking 10 glasses of sodium bicarbonate per day.
 You will end up with high amounts of salt inside your stomach, which is dangerous.
 Research reports cases of hospital admissions after excessive use of bicarbonate to get relief from heartburn.

 People who have medical conditions such as high blood pressure, liver or kidney diseases or edema need to pay attention.
 If your doctor has put you on a low salt diet, you can't take too much baking soda either.
-Pregnant woman and nursing mothers can't use it because of a possible influence on their baby.
+Pregnant woman and nursing mothers be aware!
+There is a possible influence on your baby, so you should avoid it.

 Don't give any sodium bicarbonate to small children or babies.
 They will find it disgusting and the effect of too much salt in their little body can be risky.
 Try other acid reflux remedies for babies.